student-to-software-engineer/student-to-software-engineer/docs/3-maximizing-university-experience/3-core-course-takeaways.md

 This course is NOT about memorizing algorithms, data structures, and their runtimes.
 It's about learning the common patterns so that you are capable of designing your own algorithms and data structures to solve problems.

-Many students will tell you this course is important "because it teaches you how to code for job interviews." and while there is some truth to that, you will enivitable have to build some kind of performance critical system in your career, and this course will help give you the foundations for that.
+Many students will tell you this course is important "because it teaches you how to code for job interviews." and it is true that many companies will ask you to solve algorithmic problems "LeetCode style questions" in interviews.

+However the real value is in being able to design your own algorithms.
+You will inevitably have to build some kind of performance critical system in your career, and this course will help give you the foundations for that.
-### What Is Typically Covered

-- Sorting and searching algorithms
-- Recursion and divide & conquer
-- Hash tables, trees, graphs, and heaps
-- Big-O complexity analysis
-- Greedy, dynamic programming, and backtracking techniques

-### What You Should Focus On

-- Pattern recognition: understand why and when to use certain algorithms
-- Tradeoffs between different data structures
-- Developing strong problem-solving habits and code clarity
-- Practicing writing code under constraints (interview prep can actually help with this!)

-### What Not to do

-- Don’t just memorize algorithms—focus on understanding the underlying principles
-- Don't get bogged down in theoretical proofs; focus on practical applications

 ## Operating Systems Course

 This course usually focusses on the fundamentals of how operating systems work, including process management, memory management, file systems, and concurrency.

-Now do you need to be a linux kernel developer to be a good software engineer?
+Do you need to be a linux kernel developer to be a good software engineer?
 No.

 However, there are a lot of concepts related to operating systems that are very relevant to building software.